 This recipe for pineapple salsa includes a lot of the goodies I found this week in our produce section.
 It’s so yummy!
 Let me show you how to make it.
 It’s great when guests come over or just when you have an urge for something sweet with a little spice! 😉 Sponsored by Hunt’s. (originally published 6/15)

-Just dice everything as fine or as chunky as you prefer.
+Just dice your homemade salsa as fine or as chunky as you prefer.
 If you’d like the jalapeño to be softer you can boil or steam it first.

 The great thing about this recipe for pineapple salsa is that you can adjust it to just the way you like it.
 If you like really spicy things, then dice the whole jalapeño and throw that baby in.
 If you like super mild then leave it out all together!

 - Now after all of this is in your bowl you will want to cut the pineapple chunks in fourths.
 I bought a whole pineapple and cut it up into chunks, easy to do you can see how here!

 Most of what I used came fresh from the produce section of Walmart, and there are 3 other necessary ingredients to this recipe that make it really tasty.
 Want it spicy?
 Dice up any type of chiles or peppers you want.
 Let me show you everything you’ll need!